dhh1128/an-eye-of-faith/what-i-believe.md

 I think it’s because the human mind is particularly analogous to, or congruent with, the natural order of the universe.
 Speaking of the idea that logic should be capable of explaining natural phenomena, Harvard philosophy professor Charles Sanders Peirce said:

-<blockquote>I hear you say, ‘This smacks too much of an anthropomorphic conception.’
+<p><blockquote>I hear you say, ‘This smacks too much of an anthropomorphic conception.’
 I reply that every scientific explanation of a natural phenomenon is a hypothesis that there is something in nature to which the human reason is analogous; and that it really is so, all the successes of science in its applications to human convenience are witnesses.
 They proclaim that truth over the length and breadth of the modern world.
-(1.316)</blockquote>
+(1.316)</blockquote></p>

 In other words, science is founded on the idea that the human mind is analogous to nature, and science progresses by revealing new ways that this is true.
 (By the way, this explains another profound question, which is why, in the scientific method, we should be so astonishingly good at forming a hypothesis.
 The scientific method calls for observation, a hypothesis to explain it, and experimentation to prove or disprove the hypothesis, but says nothing useful about how to form a hypothesis.
 That part of the process is pure magic, yet it works surprisingly well!)